Rate of convergence of the critical point of the memory-$\tau$ self-avoiding walk in dimensions $d>4$: Introduction

-Here, we note that \refeq{kesten1} requires a condition on the relationship between $\tau$ and $d$, specifically that $d$ must be taken greater than $\max\{13\tau-13,5\}$.
-His approach to establishing \refeq{kesten1} involves constructing a self-avoiding walk by removing loops of length at most $\tau$ from a memory-$\tau$ walk.
+Here, we note that \refe{kesten1} requires a condition on the relationship between $\tau$ and $d$, specifically that $d$ must be taken greater than $\max\{13\tau-13,5\}$.
+Thus, we can not take the limit $\tau \rightarrow \infty$ for fixed $d$ in \refe{kesten1}, whereas we can conclude from \refe{kesten1} that $\mu_{\sss\tau}-\mu=O(d^{-\frac{\tau+2}{2}})$ as $d\rightarrow \infty$ for fixed $\tau$.
+His approach to establishing \refe{kesten1} involves constructing a self-avoiding walk by removing loops of length at most $\tau$ from a memory-$\tau$ walk.
 By counting the number of memory-$\tau$ walks that turn into a single self-avoiding walk upon loop removal, he compares $c_n$ and $c_n^{\sss\tau}$ to examine the difference $c_n^{\sss\tau}-c_n$.
 The condition on the relationship between $\tau$ and $d$ stems from the requirement that two $\tau-1$-step memory-$\tau$ walks exist in completely disjoint subspaces with no shared dimensions.
-He combined \refeq{kesten1} with the value of $\mu_4$, obtained using the approach outlined in \cite[Appendix~A]{cfs59} to derive
+He combined \refe{kesten1} with the value of $\mu_4$, obtained using the approach outlined in \cite[Appendix~A]{cfs59} to derive

 Furthermore, in \cite{hs93}, Hara and Slade showed that $\mu$ admits an asymptotic expansion in $(2d)^{-1}$ to all orders, with all coefficients being integers.
-Thanks to Kesten's result~\refeq{kesten1}, it was sufficient for them to establish the existence of such a $(2d)^{-1}$- expansion of $\mu_{\tau}$.
+Thanks to Kesten's result~\refe{kesten1}, it was sufficient for them to establish the existence of such a $(2d)^{-1}$- expansion of $\mu_{\tau}$.
 The proof is based on the lace expansion for the memory-$\tau$ walk.
-Moreover, they obtained a refined estimate compared to \refeq{kesten2}: as $d \rightarrow \infty$
+Moreover, they obtained a refined estimate compared to \refe{kesten2}: as $d \rightarrow \infty$

-The proof of \refeq{newmutau} relies on the lace expansion for the self-avoiding walk.
+The proof of \refe{newmutau} relies on the lace expansion for the self-avoiding walk.
 They derive upper and lower bounds for the lace-expansion coefficient to compare their orders and identify the coefficients of terms with matching orders.

 For the spread-out model, in which the interaction range $L$ is taken to be sufficiently large, Madras and Slade proved in \cite[Lemma~6.8.6]{ms93} that for $d>4$ and sufficiently large $L$, there exists a positive constant $K$ such that